-There is no mystery to developing high-performing schools.
+There is no mystery in developing high-performing schools.
 The major problem is how educators, schooling critics, and many within the public think about them.
 Typically, low-performing schools conjure up images of poor teaching, lazy or unmotivated faculty, incompetent administrators, overcrowded classrooms, outdated textbooks, or tragically stupid, hostile, or unmotivated students.

-A low-performing school is considered “bad,” and the traditional remedies run the gamut from doing more work (“better” planning, staff development, class-size reduction, technology, curriculum change, some off-the-shelf new, remedy) to doing something different (extending the school day, parent tutors, community involvement, uniforms, block scheduling, peer collaboration) to doing away with them (academic bankruptcy, probation, intervention, takeover, privatization, vouchers, etc.)
+A low-performing school is considered “bad,” and the traditional remedies run the gamut from doing more work (“better” planning, staff development, class-size reduction, technology, curriculum change, some off-the-shelf new, remedy) to doing something different (extending the school day, parent tutors, community involvement, uniforms, block scheduling, peer collaboration) to doing away with them (academic bankruptcy, probation, intervention, takeover, privatization, vouchers, etc.).

 None of these approaches address the true nature of the problem.
-Rather than jumping to a solution designed to solve the problem of low student performance, (low-performing schools), the strategies instituted by e-campus Education begin at the end and work back.
-The end is how low-performing schools are identified through an evaluation instrument of some sort-usually by one or more tests.
+Rather than jumping to a solution designed to solve the problem of low student performance (low-performing schools), the strategies instituted by e-campus Education begin at the end and work back.
+The end is how low-performing schools are identified through an evaluation instrument of some sort – usually by one or more tests.

 The solution to the problem begins by separating out the evaluation instrument and trying to determine:

 - How the instruments in use define learning and teaching, both implicitly and explicitly;

 - How the assessment selects exactly which learning objectives will be measured;

 - How measured learning objectives and sub-learning objectives can be traced back to specific materials provided to teachers to teach (normally called a curriculum);

 - Which learning objectives and sub-learning objectives that are included in the curriculum are also included in the assessments, and which of those learning objectives are not on the assessments;